This unique ingredient has a real affinity with the skin. Widely found in the cell membranes, it is safe, natural, and

 Penetration Enhancer: It alters the skin structure, allowing other substances to penetrate deeper.

 Hydrophilic ingredient: It attracts water to the skin, working to prevent moisture loss from deep within the skin tissues.

 Thickener: Soya lecithin can add thickness to a formula.

-Moisturising: It is an occlusive and helps put moisturie back into the skin, which is due to its high levels of oleic and linoleic acid.
+Moisturising: It is an occlusive and helps put moisturie back into the skin, which is due to its high levels of oleic and linoleic acid